Schlax, Paula J.

 Professor of Chemistry and Biochemistry

-Except for a very brief time when I wrote really horrible musicals that incorporated disco hits or gave speeding tickets to my grandfather, I wanted to be a scientist or an engineer.
+I always wanted to be a scientist or an engineer.
 I attended Clarkson University where I earned a B.S. in Chemical Engineering, but more importantly, a love for scientific research through my time in Dr. Petr Zuman’s laboratory.
 I began teaching and studying molecular interactions that regulate gene expression at the University of Wisconsin-Madison where I earned my Ph.D. in Chemistry.
 I learned that I wanted a career that valued both teaching and research as a post-doctoral fellow at Johns Hopkins University.
-Bates was my first choice for a position because my best friend in my high school graduating class was an alum, and I respected the education my friend received and, well, I already had a Bates sweatshirt.

 J. Matsunaga, P.J.
 Schlax, D. Haake, 2013, “A role for cis-acting RNA sequences in the temperature-dependent expression of the multiadhesive Lig proteins in Leptospira interrogans” J. Bacteriol.
 195:22 5092-5101.